amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

 And if, `G == 1`, that is number of groups is set to 1, **GN** becomes **LN**.

 I would like for the reader to take a minute here and make sure that he understands the differences between these techniques mentioned above.

+### Benefits of Group Normalization over other techniques

 Also, it is important to note that **GN** is less restricted than **LN**, because in **LN** it is assumed that all channels in a layer make "equal contributions" whereas **GN** is more flexible because in **GN**, each group of channels (instead of all of them) are assumed to have shared mean and variance - the model still has flexibility of learning a different distribution for each group.